yeti0904/ysl/README.md

 runs the code in program memory

 ### goto
-takes one argument which is a line number, jumps to that line number
+takes one argument which is a line number/label, jumps to that line number

 ### goto_if
 works the same as goto but only jumps if the last return value is nonzero

+### gosub
+works the same as goto but will jump back to where the function was called when `return` is called

+### gosub_if
+works the same as gosub but only calls if the last return value is nonzero

 ### wait
 takes one integer argument, sleeps for as many milliseconds as you tell it to